PPetrusevski/My-Projects/README.md

 There is also an option to enable a click-like sound when hovering over the elements, that is disabled by default.

 There is a search feature integrated which allows the user to search for elements by name or symbol.

+The app is responsive on mobile devices in landscape mode.